Dutch Oven Daddy

 Can I make bacon wrapped smokies ahead of time?

 Sure thing.
-Wrap the bacon around the smokie, insert the toothpick and set aside.
-Don't worry about adding the brown sugar now, save that for when you go to cook them.
-Store them in an airtight container in the refrigerator for up to 3 days or freeze them for up to two months.
+Wrap the bacon around the smokie, insert the toothpick, and set aside.
+Hold off on the brown sugar until you are ready to bake.
+Store them in an airtight container in the refrigerator for up to 3 days, or freeze for up to two months.

 What is the best way to reheat bacon wrapped smokies?

-Place them on a baking sheet and bake at 350°F for 15 minutes or so.
-Additionally you can pop them in the air fryer at 390°F for 3-5 minutes.
+Place them on a baking sheet and bake at 350°F for about 15 minutes.
+You can also pop them in the air fryer at 390°F for 3 to 5 minutes.

 Are little smokies just small hot dogs?

-Similar but not quite.
-All hot dogs are sausages but not all sausages are hot dogs.
-For example, bratwursts, kielbasa, Italian sausage are all different types of sausage and smokies are a smoked, fully cooked, miniature sausage.
+Similar, but not quite.
+All hot dogs are sausages, but not all sausages are hot dogs.
+Bratwurst, kielbasa, and Italian sausage are all different.
+Smokies are a smoked, fully cooked, miniature sausage.

 Cast Iron Bacon Wrapped Pickles

-• Three jalapeño poppers on a white plate with a lime wedge.
+• Bacon wrapped jalapeno poppers on a white plate with ranch dip

 Pulled Pork Nachos

-If you tried this Skillet Bacon Wrapped Smokies or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried these Bacon Wrapped Smokies or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 Get the Recipe